kpatronh/ShipStructuresCalculator/README.md

+*ShipStructuresCalculator*

-Design and analysis of ship structures
+- Design and analysis of ship structures